Regime information for Kirkham Prison

-The FLT centre provides RTITB accredited training to staff and prisoners in various types of vehicles, including Counter Balance and Reach Truck and Side Loader courses; we also deliver the Train the Trainer course for the sustainability of the courses and this has evidenced job opportunities after release for the men.
+The FLT centre provides ITSSAR accredited training to staff and prisoners in various types of vehicles, including Counter Balance and Reach Truck and Side Loader courses; we also deliver the Train the Trainer course for the sustainability of the courses and this has evidenced job opportunities after release for the men.

 There is a wide range of employment opportunities at Kirkham including, Horticulture, Gardening, Waste Management, Catering, Timbers, Industrial Cleaning, Community work, and a range of Partnerships we have developed from the private sector who operate in workshops.

 To develop prisoner skills and experience, once men have progressed their sentence plan and followed the employment cycle in the appropriate manner, they become eligible for our Custody to Work program (C2W), into outside unpaid community work leading onto paid employment with a number of partnerships with national and local employers, who provide placements prior to and on release.